Skip to main content

 9 Attributes of Self-Compassion

-1. Care for well-being: You are motivated for alleviating distress and facilitating your growth.
+1. Care for well-being: You are motivated to alleviate distress and facilitate your growth.

 2. Sensitivity: You are sensitive to your needs and signals of distress.